AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/extensibility-test-workflow-hooks.md

     _sortDropDown.SelectByText("Sort by price: low to high");
 }
 ```
 This is one of the ways you can use **TestsArrange** and **TestsAct**.
 You can find create all elements in the **TestsArrange** and create all necessary data for the tests.
 Then in the **TestsAct** execute the actual tests logic but without asserting anything.
 Then in each separate test execute single assert or ensure method.
 Following the best testing practices- having a single assertion in a test.
 If you execute multiple assertions and if one of them fails, the next ones are not executed which may lead to missing some major clue about a bug in your product.
-Anyhow, Bellatrix allows you to write your tests the standard way of executing the primary logic in the tests or reuse some of it through the usage of **TestInit** and **TestCleanup** methods.
+Anyhow, BELLATRIX allows you to write your tests the standard way of executing the primary logic in the tests or reuse some of it through the usage of **TestInit** and **TestCleanup** methods.
 ```csharp
 public override void TestInit()
 {